thuantran/dnscrypt-asuswrt-installer/README.md

 - Supports OpenDNS dynamic IP updates by storing your OpenDNS account information during setup.
 - Starts dnscrypt-proxy with `cert_ignore_timestamp` at boot to work around NTP timestamp availability during router startup.
 - Optionally redirects LAN DNS queries to dnscrypt-proxy through the ASUS DNS Filter option.
-- Optionally installs `haveged` or `rngd` to improve entropy availability for dnscrypt-proxy and other cryptographic applications.
+- Optionally installs `haveged`, `rngd`, or `jitterentropy-rngd` to improve entropy availability for dnscrypt-proxy and other cryptographic applications.
 - Supports hardware random number generators including TrueRNG, TrueRNGpro, OneRNG, and EntropyKey.
 - Can create a swap file.
 - Can configure `/etc/localtime` for dnscrypt-proxy and other router applications.